Bayesian4042/software-engineering/design-patterns/ReadMe.md

 3. Law of demeter (LoD): principle of least knowledge.

 # SOLID principles
-1. single responsibility principle
+1. single responsibility principle:
+- There should never be more than one reason for a class to change.
+Each class should have only one central responsibility.
+For example it should only deal with persistence or persistance, or only logging, or only notification or only error handling.

-2. open/close principle
+2. open/close principle:
+- Should be open for extension, closed for modification.
+- For example, you have calculator class which has add, sub, div, mul methods.
+Now, when you have to add scientifc calculator, you should not modify but rather extend this class to support scientific operations.
+There can be new class which extends the calculator class.

-3. The liskov substitution principle
+3. The liskov substitution principle:
+- Function that use pointers or references to base class, must be able to use objects of derived classes without knowing it.

-4. The interface segregation principle
+4. The interface segregation principle:
+- Clients should not be forced to depend upon interfaces that they don't use.
+- Declaring methods in an interface that the caller doesn't need pollutes the interface and leads to bulky or fat interface.
+-

-5. The dependency inversion principle
+5. The dependency inversion principle: depends on abstraction, not on concretion.